-The built-in command that assigns new values to Shell variables and shows the values of the current variables.
+The built-in command that assigns new values to Shell variables and when used by set itself shows the values of the current variables.
 Many Shell variables have special meaning to the Shell itself, so using the set command can affect the behavior of the Shell.

-The built-in command that changes variables in the environment 'environ'.
+setenv The built-in command that changes variables in the environment 'environ'.
 The printenv command displays the value of the variables in the environment.